 Several risk factors for PTSD include being a victim of violence (e.g., torture, rape/sexual assault, armed conflicts), and economic hardship.
 Other post-migration difficulties can be traumatic such as poor social network (e.g., loneliness, difficulty integrating), poor access to counseling services, sense of instability (e.g., not having legal immigrant status, unemployment), detention, communication difficulties, acculturative stress associated with post-migration experiences, and others.

-At the end, being able to prevent or to provide early treatment becomes a necessity as the foreign-based USA population continues to grow.
+In the end, being able to prevent or provide early treatment becomes a necessity as the foreign-based USA population continues to grow.
 By “intercepting” these issues early, not only will those affected improve their sense of well-being but will also save the huge cost and negative implications of PTSD.